p829911/pdf-extract-data/README.md

 <br>

 - `pdf_to_text(path)`
-  this function can pdf to text using pdfminer package.
+  this function can convert pdf to text using pdfminer package.

 <br>